MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-ui-elements-collections.md

 # Create and publish UI elements collections in desktop flows

-Creating and publishing a UI elements collection is possible through the flow designer of any desktop flow, old or new.
+Creating and publishing a UI elements collection is possible through the flow designer of any desktop flow, existing or new.
 In the UI elements pane, there are now two different tabs available, **Flow repository** and **Collections (preview)**.

 <screenshot with two tabs>